CHOSEN TO RULE (EXCERPT OF IT IS TIME FOR A REFORMATION OF CHRISTIAN THINKING)

 The Lord Jesus Christ had to overcome the pains, pressures, doubts, dreads, temptations, confusions, of this world.
 In so doing His Spirit and soul were formed into that which God deemed necessary—a spiritual Nature capable of governing the entire creation of God.

-For in that he himself hath suffered being tempted, he is able to succour them that are tempted.
+For in that He Himself has suffered, being tempted, He is able to aid those who are tempted.
 (Hebrews 2:18)